Infrared Sauna vs Traditional Sauna: Which Is Better?

 🏁 Final Verdict

-There’s no universal “better”—only better for you.
+There is no universal "better," only better for you.

 If you prioritize comfort, accessibility, deep tissue therapy, and home convenience, infrared is a powerful, scientifically supported alternative.
+It provides a gentler path to detoxification and pain relief without the intensity of steam.

 👉 Your turn: Have you tried both?
 Which one leaves you feeling more restored?
 Share your experience in the comments below!